Skip to main content Skip to footer

 It's a fair amount of CSS, but what it manages to do is very simple.
 We create our livemap-grid class, which will handle the layout of our dashboard.
 We set its display property to grid, add some padding and margins to the grid, and designate how we want it to handle the column layout.

 By default, it will display each element (of which there will be 8) in a single column.
 We also set the grid-auto-columns property to minmax(0, 1fr).
-We do this so that the Wijmo controls that will live inside each of these sections of our grid will expand and shrink properly on-screen resizing, maintaining the full width of their containers.
+We do this so that the Wijmo controls that will live inside each of the sections of our grid will expand and shrink properly on-screen resizing, maintaining the full width of their containers.

 <main class="livemap-grid">